 - The cadets are in cammies due to not having a dry cleaning budget.

-- The two hands on the staffs was due to it being very humid with a temperature of 92 degrees outside (hands were sweaty and the Battle Standard was having a very difficult job keeping a grip during the lowering when we did our walk through).
+- The two hands on the staffs was due to it being very humid with a temperature of 92 degrees outside (hands were sweaty and the organizational color bearer was having a very difficult job keeping a grip during the lowering when we did our walk through).

 - The reason for the 3×5 flags was due to the extremely uneven terrain the cadets had to go across to get to position (I made the call for visibility).
 We had the 4×6 flag set but the National and MCJROTC color bearers kept breaking interval.